Builditluc/wiki-tui/docs/contributing/index.md

 made for the same feature or improvement before submitting a new one.

 You can create a new issue [over here](https://github.com/Builditluc/wiki-tui/issues/new/choose).
-Just select the corresponding issue template and fill it out to your best accords.
+Just select the corresponding issue template and fill it out to your best accord.

 ## Modify the project